kwand/CS598_DL4H_EHRMamba/README.md

 pip install click
 ```

 4. (optional) Install `mamba_ssm` and `causal_conv1d`.
-Currently, there are open issues installing from pip, so we suggest cloning the repositories and using `pip install -e . --no-build-isolation` (to prevent errors about CUDA version mismatch, which occur even if you install)
+Currently, there are open issues installing from pip, so we suggest cloning the repositories and using `pip install -e . --no-build-isolation` (to prevent errors about CUDA version mismatch, which occur even if you install matching CUDA versions throughout)

 ## Overview